Automattic/jetpack/readme.txt

 * Blocks: add more options to customize the look of the Payments block.
 * Blocks: allowing playing a Jetpack video in the block editor.
+* Blocks: add episode link and improve the look of the Podcast player when displaying only one episode.
 * Blocks: add more customization options to the buttons offered by the following blocks: Calendly, Mailchimp, Eventbrite.
 * Blocks: rename "Earn" blocks: "Simple Payments" becomes "Pay with Paypal"; "Recurring Payments" becomes "Payments".
 * Contact Form: improve the "Empty Spam" process to better handle large amount of Spam.